liam-nguyen/note/wiki/docs/OS/操作系统概念/7 Synchronization Examples.md

 #### The Dining-Philosophers Problem

-The dining-philosophers problem is an example of a large class of concurrency-control problems.
+The **dining-philosophers problem**(哲学家就餐问题) is an example of a large class of concurrency-control problems.
 It is a simple representation of the need to allocate several resources among several processes in a deadlock-free and starvation-free manner.

 Consider five philosophers who spend their lives thinking and eating.